apache/jena-site/source/documentation/fuseki2/fuseki-logging.md

 For the standalone webapp server, `FUSEKI_BASE` defaults to directory `run/` within the directory where the server is run.

+The property `fuseki.loglogging` can also be set to `true` for additional logging.

+## Setting ARQ explain logging

+Query explanation can be turned on by setting the symbol `arq:optReorderBGP` in the context to "info", "fine" or "all".
+This can be done in the Assembler file by setting `ja:context` on the server, dataset, or endpoint:

+    [] ja:context [ ja:cxtName "arq:logExec" ;  ja:cxtValue "info" ] .

 ## Default setting